- Prayer and Worship

 Many times as we live the routine of our daily lives, we forget about the internal movement that is happening through our faith in Jesus Christ.
 A pilgrimage is not only a physical journey, but an internal movement of faith moving toward a greater reality.
 In the Gospel of Matthew, Jesus said, “Where two or three are gathered in my name, I am there in their midst.”
 World Youth Day is a hallmark of that presence of Jesus among His people in an extraordinary way.
 It is a people that is moving forward and coming together from all parts of the world to celebrate that faith together.

 Check out this comprehensive guide to shrines and sanctuaries, churches and cathedrals connected to the themes and aspects of the World Youth Day events, places touched by a pope (in particular Saint John Paul II, one of the primary patrons of World Youth Day), and many other pilgrim destinations across the United States.
-Consider visiting these places during the year preceding Krakow 2016 as a way to prepare your heart for World Youth Day.
+Consider visiting these places during the year preceding Panama 2019 as a way to prepare your heart for World Youth Day.

 The World Youth Day Prayer for the United States (The WYDUSA Prayer)